jjvanzon/Circular-Language-Spec/spec/introduction.md

 Reading a Diagram
 -----------------

-Where to start, when reading a diagram like the last one?
+Where to start, when reading a diagram like that?

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />